 Likewise, an obligee’s new relationship does not necessarily end alimony payments.
 The obligor must prove the relationship is at least semi-permanent and involves some shared financial matters, such as a joint checking account or a major joint purchase.

 Alimony matters are not always entirely straightforward.
-For a free consultation with an experienced family law attorney in Lincolnshire, contact the Law Offices of Martin A. Delaney III, Ltd. We have multiple offices in Chicagoland.
+For a free consultation with an experienced family law attorney in Lincolnshire, contact Andrea Heckman Law.
+We have multiple offices in Chicagoland.